panlyp/filesend/README.md

 ## Setup
 1. Create the database `filesend`
-2. Modify `src/config/.env` file based on your DB settings
+2. Modify `src/config/db.php` based on your DB settings
 3. Run Apache and MySQL Server
 4. Create tables using the following queries